PsychedelicShayna/cpp-procmem-util/README.md

-# Winapi Memory Wrapper
+# Windows(.h) Process Memory Utilities
-This is a very light wrapper around the Windows API to make it easier to access the memory of other processes.
-The wrapper comes in three forms, a class, interface, and namespace.
-The class option is the most outdated, and least recommended.
-The interface option is in the middle, and the namespace option is the recommended option.

-In the source folder, you'll find three subfolders containing all three versions.
-If you don't know which one to pick, then pick the namespace version.
+This is a small set of utilities that minimize boilerplate code when working with the memory of other processes in the form of a namespace containing some relatively trivial but repetitive functions.
+Rather than re-writing these functions for each individual project, I wrote them all once, and grouped them in a namespace for my convenience (and hopefully yours too).

 ## Building
-The wrapper is just a source file / header file combo.
-The wrapper is light enough as to where you can simply build it along with the rest of your project.
-If you wish though, you can run the makefile which will generate an object file, and a library file, which you can then link with the rest of your project.

-## Documentation
-  There is a Wiki that can be found [here](https://github.com/Shayna-x02/MemoryInterface/wiki) however it only covers the old interface version.
-There are comments in the [namespace version's header](source/Namespace/winmem.hxx) which contains information about what each function does, which I think is enough, as the wrapper is really not too complex.
+This is just a source/header combo that contains the relevant namespace, and is light enough to build along with the rest of your project (though Windows.h isn't exactly light, I assume you've already included it in your project if you plan on working with process memory through the Windows Api -- this is meant to make that process less tedious).
+However if you really want to go that route, I have included a Makefile that will build an object and library file for you (using clang).